piperfw/diary/README.md

 #### Possible Future Features
 - Configuration file to set `SCRIPT_DIR`, or set interactively
 - Option to use different date formats
+- Additional fields such as event description, duration and company

 #### Changelog
 ##### V1.0 (2018-06-08)